theme-ontology/lto-classification-benchmark/README.md

 # A Classification Benchmark based on the Literary Theme Ontology

-This repository contains computer code for reproducing the results numerical described in the manuscript “A Classification Benchmark based on the Literary Theme Ontology.”
+This repository contains the benchmark data described in the manuscript “A Classification Benchmark based on the Literary Theme Ontology.”

 ## Questions and Feedback